deyan-levski/rttygen/README.md

-ttygen
+rttygen
 ======

-An RTTY/Baudot Encoder and Decoder
+An RTTY / Baudot Encoder and Decoder

 Currently only the Transmitter /TX/ is implemented.
 Construction workers needed for the Receiver /RX/, so we can enjoy a complete and sound system.